-Year Ended December 31, 2009:

-Additional paid-in capital \$ (29,996)

-Investment income in excess of distributions \$ 34,125

-Accumulated realized gains on investments \$ (4,129)
+Year Years Ended December 31, 2011 2010 2009 Additional paid-in capital \$ 584,146 \$ (171,918) \$(29,996) Investment income in excess of distributions \$ 638,083 \$ 3,385,585 \$ 34,125 Accumulated realized gains on investments \$(1,222,229) \$(3,213,667) \$ (4,129)

-Year Ended December 31, 2008:

-Additional paid-in capital \$ 612,399

-Investment income in excess of distributions \$ (151,906)

-Accumulated realized gains on investments \$ (460,493)

-Year Ended December 31, 2007:

-Investment income in excess of distributions \$ 649,856

-Additional paid-in capital \$ (649,856)

-In addition, the Company has certain wholly owned taxable subsidiaries (the "Taxable Subsidiaries"), each of which holds one or more of its portfolio investments that are listed on the Consolidated Schedule of Investments.
+In addition, the Company has certain wholly-owned taxable subsidiaries (the "Taxable Subsidiaries"), each of which holds one or more of its portfolio investments that are listed on the Consolidated Schedule of Investments.
 The Taxable Subsidiaries are consolidated for financial reporting purposes, such that the Company's consolidated financial statements reflect the Company's investments in the portfolio companies owned by the Taxable Subsidiaries.
 The purpose of the Taxable Subsidiaries is to permit the Company to hold certain portfolio companies that are organized as limited liability companies ("LLCs") (or other forms of pass-through entities) and still satisfy the RIC tax requirement that at least 90% of the RIC's gross revenue for income tax purposes must consist of investment income.
 Absent the Taxable Subsidiaries, a proportionate amount of any gross income of an LLC (or other pass-through entity) portfolio investment would flow through directly to the RIC.
 To the extent that such income did not consist of investment income, it could jeopardize the Company's ability to qualify as a RIC and therefore cause the Company to incur significant amounts of federal income taxes.
 When LLCs (or other pass-through entities) are owned by the Taxable Subsidiaries, their income is taxed to the Taxable Subsidiaries and does not flow through to the RIC, thereby helping the Company preserve its RIC status and resultant tax advantages.
 The Taxable Subsidiaries are not consolidated for income tax purposes and may generate income tax expense as a result of their ownership of the portfolio companies.
 This income tax expense is reflected in the Company's Statements of Operations.

-For income tax purposes, distributions paid to stockholders are reported as ordinary income, return of capital, long term capital gains or a combination thereof.
-The tax character of distributions paid for the years ended December 31, 2009, 2008 and 2007 was as follows:
+For income tax purposes, distributions paid to stockholders are reported as ordinary income, long term capital gains, return of capital or a combination thereof.
+The tax character of distributions paid for the years ended December 31, 2011, 2010 and 2009 was as follows: